paulhfch/ios-meetup-code/README.md

-Just to keep track of the sample code and class materials that I used for iOS Developer Meetups in the past.
+Sample code and teaching material that I used for iOS development meet-ups in the past.

-### iOS Dev Meet-up
+## iOS Dev Meet-up in Namba
 * https://www.meetup.com/ios-dev-in-namba/

 ### Sample Code and Teaching Materials